Newtoto/COMP210_2_interace_task/MarketResearch.md

 ## <a href = "https://www.vive.com/uk/vive-tracker/">Vive Tracker</a>
 The vive tracker allows for the tracking of any object it is attatched to.
 In the context of my game, this would enable me to use a Nerf gun or similar, track it, and have it appear inside my VR game.
 This would mean the player would get the physical feedback of the whole gun, improving immersion.

+## Guns in VR
+For most VR gun games involving guns, such as <a href="http://store.steampowered.com/app/450540/Hot_Dogs_Horseshoes__Hand_Grenades/">Hot Dogs, Horseshoes and Handgrenades</a>, and <a href="http://store.steampowered.com/app/617830/SUPERHOT_VR/">Super Hot VR</a>, the standard vive controllers are used.
+This means that reloading and firing a gun only offers vibration as feedback.
+For my experience, it can also be fiddily to operate.
+Using the VR tracker on a real life gun model will give fully tactile feedback for reloading.
+The vibration feedback that is usually found in shooting VR games feels a bit unrealistic.
+This is why I propose to have a physical mechanism inside the gun which fires a projectile forward, giving the gun a more realistic feeling kickback.

+## The VR Experience Proposition
+I plan on making a rooftop sniping VR experience, with a board and tracked gun as the foundation of the game.
+This will give the feeling of the edge of the building, envoking fear in users, aiding the immersive experience.
+To get the most immersive experience possible, I plan to account for as much feedback as I can.
+<p>The feedback that I plan on offering will be:</p>
+* A board to simulate the edge of the rooftop.
+* A real life tracked gun model to give tactile feedback for the gun game object.
+* A reload which can be pulled back and will have the position tracked in game.
+* A physical catch which with then release on firing to give the gun kickback.
+* A cloth or netting which the player puts over themselves.
+* A standing fan to blow wind at the player to mimic the wind on a rooftop.
+* Wind noises.